BluSkreen/BluSkreen/README.md

 ### Hi There 👋

-🌌 I use React, GraphQL, MongoDB, MySQL, Excalidraw and Tailwind.(and Neovim <3)
+🌌 I love using React, GraphQL, MongoDB, MySQL, Excalidraw and Tailwind.(and Neovim <3)

 📫 How to reach me: jasonduran303@gmail.com